Gas Bottle Regulator – LPG Regulator – Gas Bottle and Regulator

 This varies based on the ambient temperature and exposure to the radiant heat of the sun.

-However, the required appliance inlet gas regulator pressure for your gas BBQ is typically a 2.75kPa,
+However, the required appliance inlet LPG regulator pressure for your gas BBQ is typically a 2.75kPa,

-So, the gas regulator is required to reduce the LPG gas bottle pressure and ensure a consistent 2.75kPa gas bottle pressure is safely delivered from the gas bottle to your BBQ.
+So, the BBQ pressure regulator is required to reduce the LPG gas bottle pressure and ensure a consistent 2.75kPa gas bottle pressure is safely delivered from the gas bottle to your BBQ.

-Under the right circumstances, condensation or ice can form on a gas regulator.
+Under the right circumstances, condensation or ice can form on a gas bottle or BBQ gas bottle regulator.

-The faster the gas is used, the colder the gas regulator will get.
+The faster the gas is used, the colder the LPG regulator will get.

-Depending on the humidity of the surrounding air and the rate at which the gas is being used, condensation or even ice will form on the gas regulator.
+Depending on the humidity of the surrounding air and the rate at which the gas is being used, a condensation line, frost or even ice will form on the gas bottle or LPG regulator.

 Leak Testing

-The BBQ gas regulator and hose assembly should be checked for leaks, using the soapy water leak test, every time you disconnect and reconnect the gas regulator to the BBQ gas bottle.
+The BBQ gas hose and LPG regulator assembly should be checked for leaks, using the soapy water leak test, every time you disconnect and reconnect the BBQ gas bottle regulator to the BBQ gas bottle.

 You would see bubbles or smell gas if there is a leak.